bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 But not too often, because there's trade-offs everywhere.
 But apparently, it's not a good idea to always try to reconnect to the same nodes again when you restart.
 Because for all you know, the reason you crashed in the first place is because one of those nodes was evil.

-Van Wirdum: 00:15:52

-Right.

-Provoost: 00:15:53

 Right?

 Van Wirdum: 00:15:54

-Yeah, so yeah, the idea is that as you explained before, you need to crash a node for a node to start up again and find, well, all of the attack IP addresses in this case, this attack would be countered because you're just connecting to some of the same IP addresses you were already connected to.
+Yeah, the idea is that as you explained before, you need to crash a node for a node to start up again and find, well, all of the attack IP addresses in this case, this attack would be countered because you're just connecting to some of the same IP addresses you were already connected to.

 Provoost: 00:16:09

-Yeah, but now...
+But now...

 Van Wirdum: 00:16:11